If you had to pack all your conversion wisdom and power into one tiny space, it would be the call-to-action button.

 So remember to optimize your CTA button size for both mobile and desktop.
 You’ll get more conversions and more customers.

-4. Let them choose if you must, but only two choices
+4. Let them choose if you must, but only offer two choices

 Humans love choices, right?